-A: You may take an online course such as the NJATC Tech Math Online course listed below or you may take courses at your local Technical College.
-Regardless of where you take a class, all courses must be graded and you must receive a minimum grade of “C” in order for the course to be recognized.
+A: You may take an online course such as the ETA Tech Math Online course listed below or you may take courses at your local Milwaukee Area Technical College (MATC) or Waukesha County Technical College (WCTC).
+You can also check with Big Step at 414-937-3600 to see if they are currently offering Modular Math.
+Regardless of where you take a class, all courses must be graded and you must receive a minimum grade of C in order for the course to be recognized.

-The registration fee for this course is $125.00.
-Included in the registration fee is the NJATC's textbook, Mathematics Essential for the Electrical Trades and the NJATC calculator (referenced throughout the text).
+The course registration fee is $125.00 (subject to change.)
+Included in the registration fee is the ETA's textbook, Mathematics Essential for the Electrical Trades and the ETA calculator (referenced throughout the text).
 Those registering will have 4 months to complete the course.

-After registering for NJATC Tech Math (Web Math), participants will receive their log-in information, password, textbook and calculator in the mail from the NJATC.
+After registering for Tech Math, participants will receive their log-in information, password, textbook and calculator in the mail.

-To register for the NJATC Tech Math (Web Math), go to: http://www.njatc.org, click on the home page tab and then the NJATC Training tab, then click on “Online Training” in the drop down menu.
+To register for the ETA Tech Math, go to: www.electricaltrainingalliance.org, click on the Learning Center tab and then “Online Tech Math”

 Q: What if I meet the math requirement but it has been a long time since I took a math course and I am out of practice?